Skip Navigation

 Language 1

-In Year 2 you’ll select six optional modules, with at least two of these being from the History and Development of English, Analysing Discourse, Child Language Development or English Language: Forms and Contexts.
-You could investigate a specific area of the English language such as grammar, phonetics and phonology, or tackle an independent project with an external agency.
-This year encourages reflection and self-evaluation.
+In Year 2 you’ll select six optional modules, with at least two chosen from: History and Development of English, Analysing Discourse, Child Language Development or English Language: Forms and Contexts.
+You’ll have the opportunity to choose a specific topic of the English language to investigate, such as language and gender or the use of language in the media, or undertake an independent project working with an external organisation.
+This year further encourages your graduate skills, such as problem-solving, creative and innovative thinking, and resilience and self-belief.

 Expand all